reaktor/purescript-workshop/exercise1/README.md

 - Select File -> Add Project Folder and select the directory of this git repo.
 - Open src/Main.purs, add a syntax error, and verify that the IDE server has started and the syntax error is reported inline.

 There is also support for Vim, Emacs, and other editors.
-[See the instructions here](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md), but you are on your own.
+[See the instructions here](https://github.com/purescript/documentation/blob/master/ecosystem/Editor-and-tool-support.md), but you are on your own for the other editors.